jamesallardice/jslint-error-explanations/message-articles/with-strict.md

 If you rely upon the behaviour of the `with` statement for a valid use-case, your only option is to ensure your code does not run in strict mode.
-This results in a different message from JSHint, but one that can be surpressed (in version 1.0.0 and above) with the appropriate warning identifier flag.
+This results in a different message from JSHint, but one that can be suppressed (in version 1.0.0 and above) with the appropriate warning identifier flag.
 See the page on the "[Don't use with][with]" error for more details: